Celtic Tales (Corto Maltese): Abstract

 On the north coast of the Adriatic Sea, the Battle of Caporetto is raging between Italy and Austria-Hungary.
 The fallen monarchy of Montenegro hid its royal gold at Sette Casoni (Valcasoni), in the middle of the Italian front.
-Thus, the Montenegran Republican Army hired Corto Maltese to recover it.
+Thus, the Montenegrin Republican Army hired Corto Maltese to recover it.

 This "pirate" has a complex plan to achieve this goal, involving partners of different nationalities.
 Lieutenant Radesky, an Austrian, secretly watches the operation on board an observation balloon and diverts the attention of his compatriots from the city.
 Meanwhile, Scottish and French soldiers obtain the gold bars in a church right under the noses of the Austrian Uhlans.
 Then, Radesky is recovered by Americans (including a paramedic named Ernest Way, an allusion to Ernest Hemingway).
 Finally, the fortune is loaded onto a Greek gunboat commanded by Onatis (evoking Aristotle Onassis), where Corto is waiting at the end of the operation.